EHR Data 101

 • Technical staff at a large institutional research project branching into using EHR data

-• Analytics Manager at a leading value-based care company
+• Analytics Managers at leading value-based care companies

-• Several founders and CTOs of Seed and Series A healthcare tech startups
+• Several founders and CTOs of Seed and Series A healthcare technology startups

 • Investment analysts at major PE firms